 - Rebellion Against The One: The main character is pitted against a seemingly all-powerful entity that controls things.
 It often involves the character discovering the all-powerful entity is not benevolent, thereby sparking the rebellion.
 Then the question becomes whether or not the character will succeed in the rebellion and improve things or just ends up submitting to The One.
 In The Hunger Games trilogy, the rebellion of Katniss does eventually bring down the tyrant(s).

 As you can see from the above, any given fantasy novel may combine one or several of these basic plots together.
 Which one(s) appeal to you the most?
 Does one of them spark a story idea in your mind that feels worthy of further development?
 If so, then you’re well on your way to developing to developing your own great story idea!
-The next thing you need to do is more fully develop your central character, which will be the subject of the next article.
+The next thing you need to do is more fully develop your central character, which will be the subject of a future article.